The Apprentice cuts You’re Fired scenes with candidate after ‘antisemitism’ row

 “We are committed to providing an inclusive environment on and off screen.”

-Deadline reports that Jewish BBC employees were left “stunned” by the decision to let Munaf film additional scenes for You’re Fired, especially after the candidate continued to share controversial posts after his apology.
+Deadline reported that Jewish BBC employees were left “stunned” by the decision to let Dr Munaf film additional scenes for You’re Fired, especially after the candidate continued to share controversial posts after his apology.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video